 “THE ROCK” MTB Stage Race encompasses some of the best features in the area and includes the wonderful riding terrain offered by the Hero Adventure Parks in Malmesbury and Paarl as well as the terrain that links Malmesbury and Paarl.

-3 Day stage race
+3-Day stage race

-The event offers a first stage which links the sublime new Hero trails in Malmesbury to Rhebokskloof Estate via the Paardeberg on the Northern slopes of Paarl Mountain, followed by the second stage which links Rhebokskloof to the famous Spice Route Artisan Village on the Southern slope of Paarl Mountain.
+The event offers a first stage which links the sublime Hero trails in Malmesbury to Rhebokskloof Estate in Paarl via the Paardeberg on the Northern slopes of Paarl Mountain, followed by the second stage which links Rhebokskloof to the famous Spice Route Artisan Village on the Southern slope of Paarl Mountain.

 The third stage circumvents the entire Paarl Mountain on the way back to Rhebokskloof and includes the brilliant Hero trails at Rhebokskloof and Spice Route.

-“THE ROCK” traverses vast vineyards, orchards, pine plantations and some beautifully sculpted single track, notably through Fairview and Spice Route farms as well as Rhebokskloof.
+“The Rock” traverses vast vineyards, orchards, pine plantations and some beautifully sculpted single track, notably through Fairview and Spice Route farms as well as Rhebokskloof.

 The route boasts a host of wonderful features and Cape Nature has given the race permission to use vast sections of their land, and this has opened some wonderful terrain.